platformsh/platformsh-docs/src/configuration/app-containers.md

 ### Runtime

 The `.platform.app.yaml` file also supports a `runtime` key, which allows selected customizations to the language runtime.
-As those possibilities vary by language, please see the appropriate toolstack documentation.
+As those possibilities vary by language, please see the appropriate language documentation.

 * [PHP](/languages/php.md)